willov/PyNLME/docs/README.md

 # For end users - install from releases (when available)
 # Download wheel from https://github.com/willov/PyNLME/releases
-# and install with: uv pip install downloaded_wheel.whl
+# and install with: uv add downloaded_wheel.whl
 ```

 ## 🔧 Core Features